 For accounting purposes, common stock repurchased under our stock repurchase programs is recorded based upon the settlement date of the applicable trade.
 Such repurchased shares are held in treasury and are presented using the cost method.

-Stock repurchase activity under our stock repurchase programs during the nine months ended September 30, 2013 is summarized as follows (in thousands, except share and per share amounts):
+There was no stock repurchase activity under our stock repurchase programs during the three months ended March 31, 2014.
+For accounting purposes, common stock repurchased under our stock repurchase programs is recorded based upon the settlement date of the applicable trade.
+Such repurchased shares are held in treasury and are presented using the cost method.